 ESL lesson plans keep you on track when teaching and help you fill class time with relevant and appropriate activities.
-Without a lesson plan, you may find yourself unsure of how to fill leftover time in class, repeating the same activities until students lose interest, or not meeting investor expectations.
+Without a lesson plan, you may find yourself unsure how to fill leftover time in class, repeating the same activities until students lose interest, or not meeting investor expectations.

 How do you structure a lesson?
 What should I consider?

-You can use the resources you have to conduct ESL “investigation tables” for young learners.
-Read about investigation tables and more creative activities for children in this interview with BridgeTEFL alumna, Juliana.
+- Pro Tip: You can use the resources you have to conduct ESL “investigation tables” for young learners.
+Read about investigation tables and more creative activities for children in this interview with Bridge alum Juliana.

-It’s crucial to plan how much time you think each part of your lesson plan will take so that you have enough material (but not too much) to teach the lesson well within the allotted class-time.
+It’s crucial to plan how much time you think each part of your lesson plan will take so that you have enough material (but not too much) to teach the lesson well within the allotted class time.
 Try including one optional activity at the end of class to anticipate any leftover time you might have.

 Class age, level, and size

 When creating a lesson plan, you must take into account how many students you have as well as their age and English level.
 These factors will shape your entire lesson, and noting these details in your lesson plan will make it easier to reuse the plan for future classes.

 It’s no secret that teenage students like to talk!
 One solution to this is to allow more group work.
 Check out more tips and techniques to effectively teach teens ESL.

 A lesson plan is a great place to note any potential problems you anticipate and how you plan to solve them.
 This could include providing fast finisher activities, filling leftover time, reducing side conversations during group work, or dealing with a technological issue.
 Having a plan in place ahead of time to deal with these types of problems will allow you to remain calm and in control during the class and reduce wasted time.